Zoids Index

 Chapter 6, The Temple

-After Midori and Souga depart from Veauregard's ranch, following the road to the Cursed Forest, said to be where the Bio Zoids are coming from but also where no one returns from.
+After Midori and Souga departed from Veauregard's ranch, they followed the road to the Cursed Forest, said to be where the Bio Zoids were coming from but also where no one had ever returned from.
 In their travels, Souga realized that they were being followed.
 He raced through the forest into a clearing, where he was attacked by a large number of Baratz.
 Tobizaru showed up just in time to warn them of the bigger threat: The Shinobi Saix on the roof of the nearby temple.
-The Zoids scrapped in the forest until Souga's leg took a poison dart, hindering his movement, and the match was called off by Jin.
+The Zoids scrapped in the forest until Souga's leg took a poison dart, hindering his movement, and the match was called off by Jin, who announced that Seki was one of the descendants of the heroes.
+It was soon revealed that Midori was, as well, and that together, they would need to seal the Bio Zoids once again.

 - Notable Facts